Pat O'May: Career

 O'May was born in Rouen, France.
 As a teenager, he was a fan of rock music and R&B from the Osmond Brothers, but the album Machine Head by Deep Purple inspired him to become a hard rock guitarist.
 He joined the heavy metal band Marienthal about 1982.
-He gave guitar lessons and took himself from Patrick Duplan which made him explore classical music, blues, and bossa nova.
+He gave guitar lessons and took them himself from Patrick Duplan, which made him explore classical music, blues, and bossa nova.
 Marienthal toured France, England, and Algeria, and opened for acts such as Girlschool, Alvin Lee, and Chariot.
 After conflicts with their manager, the band split in 1987.

-O'May continues touring with the group Road 66 across France but playing in bars led to excesses.
-O'May decides to put an end to this drift during a tour in Belfort He stayed in Belfort where he met the band Ange well as drummer Peter Hartmann and bassist Alain De Bernardi whom he refounded the second group Road 66.
-They turned in eastern France and Germany.
+O'May continued touring with the group Road 66 across France but playing in bars led to excesses.
+O'May decided to put an end to this during a tour in Belfort.
+He stayed in Belfort where he met the band Ange and as drummer Peter Hartmann and bassist Alain De Bernardi, with whom he refounded the group Road 66.

 O'May moved to Brittany in 1989.
-After a third group experience with Road 66 and the sound of Bretons concerts and bals, he released his first solo album, Bob Up, in 1994, with Bretons renowned musicians (Alain Genty, Michel Aumont, Fred Guichen, Stéphane De Vito).
+After a third group experience with Road 66 and the sound of Breton concerts and bals, he released his first solo album, Bob Up, in 1994, with Breton musicians Alain Genty, Michel Aumont, Fred Guichen and Stéphane De Vito.

 Godin, a French guitar distributor, chose him as its spokesperson.
 In 1995, he was invited by the Festival "Cannes Passion Music" in Cannes for master classes.
-This allows him to meet musicians and even play with the rhythm section of Joe Satriani in a closing concert (Stuart Hamm, Rudy Roberts, Jonathan Mover).
-In 1996, he developed his universe with the album Kids & the War, wherein he joined Celtic instruments (Scottish Snare drum, uilleann pipes).
+In 1996, he released the album Kids & the War, with Celtic instruments: Scottish Snare drum and uilleann pipes).

-He recorded his third album, Breizh – Amerika, where refined his ideas of fusing rock and with traditional sounds, adding Celtic music, and involving French guitarist Norbert Krief.
+He recorded his third album, Breizh – Amerika, in which he continued to fuse rock and traditional sounds, adding Celtic music, and involving French guitarist Norbert Krief.
 He had the album mixed by Guns N' Roses guitarist Ron Thal in New York City, and released it in 1999.

 In 2002, O'May produced the album Un Souffle Pour la Vie (Breath for Life) with many artists.
 He donated the profits to cystic fibrosis research.
-That year, he also released his fourth album, Anakoustik, and followed with a tour with pianist Philippe Turbin.
-In 2003, he created a show with the famous Breton singer Gilles Servat for outstanding performance wherein the two artists share their respective directories.
-At various concerts, he met with many musicians, including Jeff Beck, Joe Satriani, Steve Vai, Van Wilks, Stuart Hamm.
+That year, he also released his fourth album, Anakoustik, and followed it with a tour with pianist Philippe Turbin.
+In 2003, he created a show with the Breton singer Gilles Servat.